 Method One: Single Backing Panel

-When you have a large bookshelf with a removable single back panel, it’s perhaps the easiest to cover with fabric.
+A large bookshelf with a removable single back panel is perhaps the easiest to cover with fabric.

-3. Choose a matching paint color to your fabric choice.
+- Choose a paint color that matches your fabric choice.
 Now paint the bookshelf inside and out in this color.
 Use good quality PVA paint.
 Allow it to dry for at least 6-12 hours.

-5. Using mod podge, apply the fabric to the bookshelf backing panel.
+- Using Mod Podge, apply the fabric to the bookshelf backing panel.
 Paint a thick layer, then apply the fabric before painting another thick layer.
 Allow to dry.

-6. Repaint the fabric with another layer of mod podge at a perpendicular angle.
+- Repaint the fabric with another layer of Mod Podge at a perpendicular angle.
 Allow it to dry for another 4-8 hours.

-7. When the fabric has acquired the desired layers of mod podge and no longer feels rough to the touch, it’s time to finish up the bookshelf.
+- When the fabric has acquired the desired layers of Mod Podge and no longer feels rough to the touch, it’s time to finish up the bookshelf.

-9. Double-check that the bookshelf is dry all over before adding your books and ornaments.
+- Double-check that the bookshelf is dry before adding your books and ornaments.

 Method Two: Multiple Backing Panels

-If you have a bookshelf that doesn’t have a removable backing panel, you will have to work with this method.
+If you have a bookshelf without a removable backing panel, you will have to use this method.

-2. Paint the bookshelf a matching color, being careful to paint the shelf in a thin to medium coat of paint.
-Once the paint has dried, add a second coat of paint, finishing up with clear lacquer spray to seal the paint and make it fully wipeable.
+- Paint the bookshelf a matching color, being careful to apply a thin to medium coat of paint.
+Once the paint has dried, add a second coat, finishing with clear lacquer spray to seal the paint and make it fully wipeable.

-4. Apply a thick coat of mod podge to the backing panel, then move the fabric section to the panel.
-Start by attaching the top corners of the fabric to the top corners of the shelving cubicle.
+- Apply a thick coat of Mod Podge to the backing panel, then move the fabric section to the panel.
+Start by attaching the fabric’s top corners to the top corners of the shelving cubicle.

-5. Secure in place, use an old bank card to smooth out any folds or wrinkles, and add another layer of mod podge.
+- Secure in place, use an old bank card to smooth out any folds or wrinkles, and add another layer of Mod Podge.

-6. Allow to dry for 4-6 hours, then apply another layer of mod podge.
+- Allow to dry for 4-6 hours, then apply another layer of Mod Podge.
 Repeat as needed until all the shelves have an upholstered back panel.

 How to Organize Your Beautiful New Bookshelf

-No matter how stunning the patterns and fabrics you choose as bookshelf backing, if you clutter your shelves and fill them with random stuff, you will end up with an ugly shelving unit.
+No matter how stunning the patterns and fabrics you choose as bookshelf backing, you will end up with an ugly shelving unit if you clutter your shelves and fill them with random stuff.

 Organization is key.
 Here are a few considerations:

-• Can you group similar size books or books with similar colored spines together?
+- Can you group books of similar size or books with similar colored spines together?

-• Can smaller books or magazines fit into a basket or closed container that can be painted in similar tones to the fabric to create a more unified look?
+- Can smaller books or magazines fit into a basket or closed container that can be painted similarly to the fabric to create a more unified look?

-• Try not to have all the books point in the same direction and create walls of meaningless lines.
-Instead, try a variety, such as having some books lying on their sides while others lean at an angle or stand upright at the traditional 90 degrees.
+- Try not to have all the books point in the same direction and create walls of meaningless lines.
+Instead, try a variety, such as having some books lying on their sides while others lean at an angle or stand upright at 90 degrees.

-• Combine the 2D shapes of books with more 3D and organic shapes such as a few tasteful ornaments and even photo frames.
+- Combine the 2D shapes of books with more 3D and organic shapes, such as ornaments and photo frames.
 Bookends are always the rage, but choose something that matches the chosen fabric backing.

 Bookshelf Upholstery FAQs